nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

 For previous version see branch [v1](https://github.com/nvtkaszpir/prusa-esp32-node-red-time-lapse/tree/v1), but notice this is not maintained anymore.

+Tested with Prusa Mini+ v4.4.1 and v5.1.2, so it should probably work with any newer Prusa printer API (or may need slight adjustment).

 ## About

 Using custom gcode printer triggers button with every new layer.